 Financial management laws and regulations are void of prescriptions of legal responsibility.
 The GoJ provides for the most vulnerable, but as a social good not as a means of supporting private recovery efforts.
 The National Housing Trust is a public body.
-Homeowners who have National Housing Trust protagaes in their private capacity pay peril insurance as part of their mortgages.
-The risk is pooled but the National Housing Trust itself has no legal responsibility other than what the mortgage agreement states.
+Homeowners who have National Housing Trust mortgages in their private capacity pay peril insurance as part of 39